Vaibhavs10/translate-with-whisper/README.md

 ## Next steps

-1. Run a benchmark on FLoRES.
+1. Run a benchmark on [FLoRES](https://huggingface.co/datasets/facebook/flores) dataset.
-2. Test the benchmark for fine-tuned Whisper models.
+2. Test the benchmark for [fine-tuned Whisper models](https://huggingface.co/models?other=whisper).

+Help is more than welcome, IMO, open an issue/ PR and we can work together on this! 🤗